getify/You-Dont-Know-JS/up & going/ch2.md

 ## Review

-The first step to learning JavaScript's flavor of programming is to get a basic understandng of its core mechanisms like values, types, function closures, `this`, and prototypes.
+The first step to learning JavaScript's flavor of programming is to get a basic understanding of its core mechanisms like values, types, function closures, `this`, and prototypes.

 Of course, each of these topics deserves much greater coverage than you've seen here, but that's why they have chapters and books dedicated to them throughout the rest of this series.
 After you feel pretty comfortable with the concepts and code samples in this chapter, the rest of the series awaits you to really dig in and get to know the language.